 Estimate: £1,000

 A conversion company will charge between £200-300 per window and a similar amount for a roof vent plus labour costs.
-If you do the work yourself, however, expect to pay between £500-600 for windows and a jigsaw to cut them out.
+If you do the work yourself, however, you can expect to pay between £500-600 for windows and a jigsaw to cut them out.

-It’s not as difficult as it seems to install windows into your camper yourself, and we’ve got a how-to video on the process which you can see here.
-Just Kampers also stocks an exclusive range of JK Glass windows, with Just Kampers Insurance customers getting 10% off.
+It’s not as difficult as it seems to install windows into your camper yourself, and we’ve got a how-to video on the process which you can watch here.

 Flooring and Lining Costs